Primitive Value Objects

 var shipping = Money.Create(10.00m, "USD");

-Trellis primitives are designed to work cleanly in LINQ.
-In many cases you do not need to reach into .Value.
+Trellis primitives are designed to read naturally in LINQ; you usually do not reach into .Value.

 using Microsoft.EntityFrameworkCore;